Weber Academy Essentials BBQ Course

 Although your not hands-on cooking every item, there was plenty of time to observe and ask questions about the menu items you were not directly involved with.
 Barbara is extremely knowledgeable and very approachable, together with being really enthusiastic which just added to the day.
 A bit like most things you get out of the day what you put into it!

 Some of the food is cooked through the course so you get to try pieces as you are going along.
 The pizzas and steaks were cooked this way and were both amazing.
-The majority of the food is cooked by the respective groups and then all served up and you try all the food, which is basically your lunch, which you can wash down with a beer of glass of wine.
+The majority of the food is cooked by the respective groups and then all served up and you try all the food, which is basically your lunch, which you can wash down with a beer or glass of wine.

 The people on the course had a variety of skill levels, from complete novices through to people that barbecued fairly regular.
-Speaking to the group, everyone I spoke to enjoyed the course and learnt lots, which I guess is the primary reason for attending one of these courses.
+Speaking to the group, everyone I spoke to enjoyed the course and learned lots, which I guess is the primary reason for attending one of these courses.

 A Great Experience